University of Aberdeen Open Access Fund

 COAF Block Grant

-The Wellcome Trust and Charities Open Access Fund (COAF) provides funds to pay APCs for publishing refereed journal articles arising from Wellcome Trust and the affiliated charities funded research grants.
-COAF includes Wellcome, Bloodwise, British Heart Foundation, Cancer Research UK, Parkinson’s UK and Versus Arthritis.
+Up until September 2020 The Wellcome Trust and Charities Open Access Fund (COAF) provided funds to pay APCs for publishing refereed journal articles arising from Wellcome Trust and the affiliated charities funded research grants.
+COAF included Wellcome, Bloodwise, British Heart Foundation, Cancer Research UK, Parkinson’s UK and Versus Arthritis.

 - original peer-reviewed research articles